 - 1. Paper updates are generated on a daily basis to provide current input on accretions, deletions, changes of address, or other changes in situation occurring after the monthly tape is run. - 2.
-In addition to the on-line SDX, the computer generates an individual SDX information sheet identifying the recipient and the current status of his/her SSI benefits.
-The IMC will receive a SDX sheet when: - a.
-He/She first receives Supplemental Security Income; or - b.
-Certain information has changed in his/her SSI record.
+In addition to the on-line SDX, the computer generates an individual SDX information sheet identifying the recipient and the current status of their SSI benefits.
+The IMC will receive a SDX sheet when: - a. the a/b first receives Supplemental Security Income; or - b. certain information has changed in their SSI record.
 Changes that will cause an SDX sheet to be produced are: